cubeli27/Bare_Min_Atmega328p/README.md

 # Bare_Min_Atmega328p
 PCB designed for available in-house parts.
-Made for testing the fab house, lab capabilities, and USB to UART.
+With my main goal to test the procces of ordering from a fab house, see the outcome, as well as lab capabilities with relatively tiny components, and USB to UART.

 <img src="Images/AssembledBoard.jpg" alt="Assembled Board" style="width:400px;">